Get a Free Song

 How to get yours in time for the ceremony

 You fill out a brief — five details, two minutes.
 Pick a music style (or pick "Surprise me" and we'll match the song to the story).
 Pick a vocal type.
 Hit submit.
-The MP3 lands in your email within 24 hours, fully editable, free.
+The MP3 lands in your email in about 30 minutes, fully editable, free.

 If today's slots are full, you can join the notify list and grab one of tomorrow's 10 free slots at midnight EST. Order three days before the ceremony and you'll have it Friday afternoon for a Saturday morning play.